marcoab/docs/README.md

-# docs
+# Docs
-A Collection of Things Used
+This is a collection of things that I have compiled so that I won't lose them.